OARN — Oregon Association of Relief Nurseries

 Each Relief Nursery provides high-risk families with the intensive support they need for their children to grow up safe and healthy.
 Relief Nurseries are community-driven organizations, which leverage public funds to serve more children and families.
 While each Relief Nursery receives a percentage of government funding, each typically more than doubles the legislature's contribution with private donations and foundation grants.

 Relief Nurseries serve the most challenged, vulnerable families in our state with a strength-based approach to child and family development.
 Each child in the Relief Nursery program has an individualized plan to help them thrive and each family receives help to become stable and attached.
 A study found there is a 7:1 return on investment in early childhood intervention and education.
-For each tax dollar spent, nearly $7 is saved in costs associated with child abuse, unemployment, criminal behavior and other social issues.
+For each tax dollar spent, nearly $7 is saved in costs associated with child abuse, unemployment, criminal behavior, and other social issues.

-QRIS — Oregon's Quality Rating & Improvement System
+Spark (Formely QRIS) — Oregon's Quality Rating & Improvement System